 This recipe is shared by my associate Amy Rea's dad, Ernie Crippen of Tenstrike, Minnesota.
 Lefse is a big thing here in Minnesota.
 Little thin potato pancakes are done on a flat griddle and served with butter, sugar and cinnamon.
 You roll them up like a cigar and eat them warm.

 Mr. Crippen's are standouts, so good with lots of potato flavor and tender (that butter and cream really do their work).
 He's 84 years old and has been making lefse for over 20 years.
 Amy's grandma used to make the lefse.
 When she died in 1984, Ernie took over.
+This recipe originated in a 1940 Scandinavian cookbook.

 1. Boil potatoes, mash very fine and add cream, butter and salt.
 Beat until light and let cool.